benkehoe/aws-assume-role-lib/README.md

 print(assumed_role_session.client("sts").get_caller_identity()["Arn"])
 ```

-In Lambda, initialize the sessions outside the handler:
+In Lambda, initialize the sessions outside the handler, and `AssumeRole` will only get called when necessary, rather than on every invocation:
 ```python
 import os
 import boto3